 Earlier this year, DonorsChoose.org launched #ISeeme.
 This is a campaign that aims to support funding projects that seek classroom materials that contain cultural diversity because it helps students see themselves in what they are learning.
 Different donors are matching every project that is created on DonorsChoose.org.

-Fund Nearpod with these Tips
+Fund Nearpod with these tips

 1. Share how these resources stand out

-Nearpod is more that a student engagement platform that brings your students to the 21st century.
+Nearpod is more than a student engagement platform that brings your students to the 21st century.
 The content found at Nearpod and Flocabulary is a clear differentiator.
 Here are ways to share about this in your project:

 Add the Ethnic Studies bundle to your project (Donors Choose only).
 These lessons uncover untold narratives to build a diverse, more complete picture of history.
 Help students see themselves in the history they’re learning with inclusive, culturally relevant primary and secondary sources.
 This bundle addresses equity and diversity in social studies instruction.

 Access culturally relevant holiday lessons and provide a more inclusive approach to all holidays during the school year.
 Example of lessons: Diwali, Norwuz and Yom Kippur.

 Representation matters, whether it’s in a big Hollywood blockbuster or a classroom.
 Flocabulary’s videos show students around the world of different ages, ethnicities, abilities and genders.